mariomthree/mariomthree/README.md

 ### About me

-Hello, I am a fullsatck developer I like working with Java more but I love PHP very much.
-I really don't like Laravel at all 😄😄.
+Hi, I'm a full stack developer, I like working with Java more, but I love PHP a lot.
+I actually like laravel better. 😄😄.

 ### Hobies
 ***SERIES***, ***FOOTBALL***